steharr/ms2-/README.md

 * [resizeimage.net](https://resizeimage.net/)
 Used to resize images on the page
 * [ezgif.com](https://ezgif.com/)
-Used to resize gifs on the page
+Used to edit gifs on the page
 * [placeholder.com](https://placeholder.com/)
 I used this site to create small blocks of colour for the colour palette section of this README
 * [Balsamiq](https://balsamiq.com/)